Skip to main content

 int builder_bits(builder b) asm "BBITS";

-Returns the number of data bits already stored in builder b.
+Returns the number of data bits currently stored in builder b.

 builder_depth